tkersey/pragma/README.md

 # pragma

 `pragma` is a lightweight Zig CLI that wraps `codex exec` so coding agents can run sub-agents without a larger toolchain.
-The tool accepts a single positional argument — the system prompt that should govern the sub-agent — and handles the rest:
+Feed it either a one-off system prompt or the name of a reusable directive file and it handles the rest:

 - Frames the call with a minimal sub-agent persona and reminds the model to ask for extra context when needed.
 - Invokes `codex exec --skip-git-repo-check --json -c 'mcp_servers={}'` (make sure `codex` is on your `$PATH`).
 - Streams the JSONL output, capturing the final `agent_message` item and emitting its markdown back to stdout.
+- Optionally loads Anthropic-style directive files (`---` YAML frontmatter + Markdown body) from `.pragma/directives/`, `directives/`, or a path you specify via CLI/env.

 ## Build